NoahNelson/CS11Swift/Lab4Writeup.md

 This will go a lot like hooking up the table and new cache view controllers - drag a new View Controller onto the storyboard, create a new class for it (DetailViewController).
 You should put a Text View on the detail view controller, and add an IBOutlet to the new class for it.
-You can also embed the detail view controller in its own navigation controller, so the bar will persist even when the user hits a geocache row and moves to the detail page.
+Do not embed this new view controller in a navigation controller - you shouldn't need to to get a simple back button to the table view, and it interferes with the smooth segue we want.

 Now, hooking up the TableView and DetailView is fairly simple - we'll need to use code to peform a segue, so there needs to be a segue in the storyboard for the code to do.
-Control drag from the TableViewController icon on the table view screen (leftmost of three little icons in the top bar) to the Navigation Controller you embedded the DetailView in.
+Control drag from the TableViewController icon on the table view screen (leftmost of three little icons in the top bar) to the Detail View.
-You should be able to select `Present Modally` as before.
-Now, there should be a segue connecting these two.
-Give it an identifier, like `ToDetail`, so that your code can refer to it.
+You should select `Show` instead of `Present Modally` - this simpler segue allows interface builder to infer a small navigation bar with a back button at the top of the detail view, which should work for getting back to the Table View.

 There's just a couple more things to do: make it so that tapping a cell in the table view performs the segue you just added, and make the TableViewController